rbouadjenek/deakin-ai-challenge2023/README.md

 The prizes will be distributed among the participants as follows:

 - 🥇 The 1st Place receives a non-cash prize equivalent of 🏆**AUD800**🏆.
-- 🥈 The 2nd Place receives a non-cash prize equivalent of **AUD600**.
+- 🥈 The 2nd Place receives a non-cash prize equivalent of **AUD500**.
 - 🥉 The 3rd Place receives a non-cash prize equivalent of **AUD300**.
-- 🎁 The 4th Place will also receive a non-cash prize equivalent of **AUD200**.
+- 🎁 The 4th to 10th Place will also receive a non-cash prize equivalent of **AUD200**.
-- 🎁 The 5th Place will also receive a non-cash prize equivalent of **AUD100**.

 <!---